apache/spark/docs/monitoring.md

   - This source contains memory-related metrics.
 A full list of available metrics in this namespace can be found in the corresponding entry for the Executor component instance.

+- namespace=PythonMetrics
+   - **note:**: these metrics only apply for the driver when running in local mode and are conditional to a configuration parameter:
+   `spark.metrics.pythonMetricsSource.enabled` (default is false).
+   - This source exposes metrics for instrumenting Python UDF.
+   A full list of available metrics in this namespace can be found in the corresponding entry for the Executor component instance.

 - namespace=plugin.\<Plugin Class Name>
   - Optional namespace(s).
 Metrics in this namespace are defined by user-supplied code, and configured using the Spark plugin API.
 See "Advanced Instrumentation" below for how to load